 Code 39 doesn't require checksums.
 Even so, you should think of a checksum as a requirement regardless of symbology.
 Using them is just good practice.

 Code 128 Fonts

 Free Code 128 TrueType fonts exist.
-There is one available for download at software developer John T Barton’s site.
 Just know you cannot use a font to create Code 128 barcodes unless you also calculate and append the checksum value to every barcode.

 There are many barcoding software packages and online web sites that can help you create Code 128 barcodes.
 Google is your friend here.
 Try googling "code 128 checksum calculator".

 If you want to generate many Code 128 barcodes in batch, you're going to need either an application, a web tool, or a programmer who can write you either a small program or an Excel script to do this.
 The algorithms, source code and drop-in code libraries are freely available on the Internet.

 You can use the same Google Sheets tricks I used in the Code 39 chapter to generate Code 128 barcodes in bulk.

 Code 128 is more compact than Code 39, saving both space and ink.
 Unlike Code 39, it requires a checksum calculation, which makes generating Code 128 barcodes using a barcode font harder.
 Some avoid Code 128 due to this complexity — but don't!
 You need those checksums!
 They are vitally important for avoiding errors and improving accuracy.
 You should consider them required.